PET HEALTH

 What Should I Expect When My Cat Uses Solensia?

-If your vet prescribes Solensia, it might be because other pain management methods haven’t worked for your cat.
-You may see results quickly, with noticeable increased mobility after one treatment.
-In fact, over 77% of cat owners whose pets were given Solensia saw improvement in mobility after one injection compared to cats who received a placebo.1 If your cat hasn’t been able to move around or play like they used to, Solensia may help them get back to life with decreased pain.
+Your vet may prescribe Solensia if other pain management methods haven’t worked for your cat.
+If your cat hasn’t been able to move around or play like they used to, Solensia may help them return to their daily activities with decreased pain.

 A young woman holding a Siberian cat on a couch.